Frequently Asked Questions about Volunteering

 Q. What should I wear to volunteer in the adoption centers?

 A. Wear long pants and flat, closed-toe shoes.
 Please wear clothes that you don't mind getting dirty!

 Q. Is there an age requirement for volunteers?

 A. To volunteer through our general program, you must be 18 years of age or older.
-For volunteers under the age of 18, please click here for more information.
+Please click here to learn about our Junior Volunteer program!

 Q. How can my group volunteer?